ziven27/Sketch-topographic/README.md

 ![webdevelpoer-demo](./img/webdeveloper-demo.jpg)

 It is a amazing function.
-So I try to make a Sketch vision like the wanderful extention.
+So I try to make a Sketch vision like the wonderful extention.

 ## What I did in this sketch plugin?